MohammadJavadSoltani/MOSGWO/README.md

 ## 📄 Citation

-If you use MOGWSO in your research, please cite the following paper:
+If you use MOSGWO in your research, please cite the following paper:

 > (2026). *Multi-Objective Grey Wolf Segmentation Optimization for Remote Sensing Image Segmentation*. **Remote Sensing Applications: Society and Environment**, 102050. https://doi.org/10.1016/j.rsase.2026.102050